GDI512/void-test/README.md

     cd ..

 # Adding to CMake projects
-The easiest way of using *void-test* is to add it as a git submodule or just clone it into project's source tree, for example:
+The easiest way of using *voidtest* is to add it as a git submodule or just clone it into project's source tree, for example:

     external/
-    |-void-test/
+    |-voidtest/
     |-CMakeLists.txt
     include/
     |- header.hpp